Cr4O13/gci-docs/docs/model base spec.md

 # Model Base specification

 This specifies the requirements for the model base.

 ## Modeling Requirements

 All gci model object must inherit from the model base.

+## Interface Requirements

+The model base must
+- be implemented as the object 'gci_base'
+- provide a 'new' constructor
+- provide a 'log_event' method.

 ## Functional Requirements

 The model base must provide the following common features for the gci model objects
 - log event